eight04/linkify-plus-plus-core/README.md

 Linkifier emits following events, which could be listened with `.on`:

-* complete - emit when the linkification completed.
+* complete - emitted when the linkification completed.
 Listener arguments:

   - elapse: number.
 Time in milliseconds that Linkifier take to complete.

-* error - emit when the linkification failed.
+* error - emitted when the linkification failed.
 Listener arguments:

   - error: The error.

-* link - emit when a link is created.
+* link - emitted when a link is created.
 You can alter the style, or implement your link builder to replace the default one.
 Listener arguments:

   - An object containing following properties: